Tao people: Name

-The word "Tao" simply means "people" in the language of the Tao people.
+The word Tao simply means "person"/"human" in the language of the Tao people.
 The word Yami (meaning "north") originated from Japanese ethnologist Torii Ryūzō.
-He used the term to refer to the culture and language of the Tao People.
+He used the term to refer to the culture and language of the Tao people.
 In recent years, some Tao people have rejected the name, but opinion remains divided.
 While this indigenous group identifies collectively by the name Tao or Yami, individual communities on the island affiliate with unique names tied to their locality.